paymentspring/paymentsprung/README.md

 ## Getting Started

-PaymentSprung requires Rails v5 or higher to run properly.
+PaymentSprung was created using Rails v5.
+Running it with older versions may lead to unexpected results!
 To start, clone this repo wherever you'd like:

 `git clone https://github.com/paymentspring/paymentsprung.git`